lf444/lf444/README.md

 <p align="center">
 </p>

-- 🔭 I’m currently working on my future
+- 🔭 I’m currently on some dapps
 - 🌱 I’m currently learning Solidity
 - 💬 I am fast to respond and looking for people willing to grow their profiles by contributing regularly;
 - ⚡ Fun fact: I'm a memes necromancer.